 New Hazlett Theater

-The old joke advises that to get to Carnegie Hall, you’ve got to practice, that is unless you take in a performance at the New Hazlett Theater, which was formerly the first Carnegie Hall.
+The old joke advises that to get to Carnegie Hall, you’ve got to practice.
+Unless you take in a performance at the New Hazlett Theater, which was the first Carnegie Hall.
 The New Hazlett Theater, located at 6 Allegheny Square on the North Side, is a nonprofit theater that presents a variety of performance art disciplines.
-Find out what’s playing at: newhazletttheater.org.

-A relative newcomer on the cultural scene, the PICT Classic Theater nevertheless has made its mark producing top-quality entertainment by presenting classics and the modern classics of Irish and world theater.
+A relative newcomer on the cultural scene, the PICT nevertheless has made its mark producing top-quality entertainment by presenting classics and the modern classics of Irish and world theater.
 Productions are presented at one of two theaters inside the Stephen Foster Memorial on Forbes Avenue in Oakland.
-For more information, visit: www.picttheatre.org.

 Pittsburgh Playwrights Theatre Company